Regional Water Management Committee

-The Canterbury Water Regional Committee is made up of representatives from Environment Canterbury, territorial authorities, rūnanga and Ngāi Tahu, as well as one member from each of the zone committees.
+The Regional Water Management Committee is made up of representatives from Environment Canterbury, territorial authorities, rūnanga and Ngāi Tahu, as well as one member from each of the zone committees.

 The committee was established in 2010 to address regionally-significant water management issues such as infrastructure and environmental enhancement projects.